ceedubbs/Uncommon-Hacks-Bed-Rotters/README.md

-# Chemotherapy WhatsApp Chatbot
+# Chemo-Pal

-A WhatsApp-based healthcare chatbot specifically tailored to chemotherapy support.
+Chemo-Pal is a WhatsApp-based healthcare pal specifically tailored to chemotherapy support.
 The chatbot provides information about chemotherapy treatments, side effects, and supportive care, accessible through WhatsApp.

+Purpose:

+- Chemotherapy is a long and gruling process.
+In the moments of discomfort, WebMD doesn't bring the certainty and attention that patients.
+- Chemo-Pal provides accuate online-sourced medical remedies and OTC solutions based on a patient's immediate symptoms and needs
+- Chemo-Pal takes note of symptoms and when they happen so that treatment progress can be tracked

 ## Features

-- **WhatsApp Integration**: Accessible through WhatsApp using Twilio's API
+- **WhatsApp Integration**: Accessible through WhatsApp using Twilio's API ✅
-- **Context-aware Responses**: References specific chemotherapy knowledge from JSON context files
+- **Context-aware Responses**: References specific chemotherapy knowledge from JSON context files ✅
-- **Conversation Memory**: Maintains conversation history for personalized responses
+- **Conversation Memory**: Maintains conversation history for personalized responses ✅
-- **Admin Controls**: Endpoints for monitoring and maintenance
+- **Admin Controls**: Endpoints for monitoring and maintenance 🚧
+- **Agentic Reminders**: Scheduled message check-ups for symptoms and progress 🚧

 ## Project Structure